Jacob Fabian: Early life

-Fabian was born in the Austrian Empire on February 25, 1865, and came to the United States alone at the age of 17.
+Fabian was born in the Austrian Empire on February 25, 1865.
+He immigrated to the United States at the age of 17.

 Career

-He was engaged in the clothing business until 1914 when he entered the motion picture field and built the 2,500-seat Regent Theater in Paterson, New Jersey.
-Later, he built other theaters in Paterson and extended the chain to Newark, Elizabeth, Passaic, and other Northern New Jersey cities.
+Fabian worked in the clothing business until 1914.
+That year, he entered the motion picture industry and built the Regent Theater in Paterson, New Jersey.
+He later expanded his operations, building additional theaters in Paterson and extending his chain to Newark, Elizabeth, Passaic, and other cities in Northern New Jersey.

-In a transaction reported to involve $1,000,000, Fabian leased the Salaam Temple property in Newark and operated the Mosque Theater there.
+He leased the Salaam Temple property in Newark to operate the Mosque Theater.
+The transaction was reported to be worth $1 million.

-In March 1926, Fabian and sons acquired stock in West Coast Theatres, Inc.

-By May 1926, a merger took place with the Stanley Company, headed by Jules E. Mastbaum, creating a chain of theaters from Massachusetts to Virginia called the Stanley Company of America.
-The Fabian chain became Stanley-Fabian under direction of the Stanley Company of America, for marketing purposes.
+In March 1926, Fabian and his sons purchased stock in West Coast Theatres, Inc. By May 1926, his company merged with the Stanley Company, led by Jules E. Mastbaum.
+This merger formed the Stanley Company of America, a theater chain spanning from Massachusetts to Virginia.
+For marketing purposes, the Fabian chain was rebranded as Stanley-Fabian under the direction of the Stanley Company.